MultiStream YOLOv8S Object Detection#

 }

-// Function to draw bounding boxes
+// Function to draw bounding boxes on the image

 void draw_bounding_boxes(cv::Mat& image, const std::vector<Box>& boxes) {